2012 Spanish Grand Prix: Post-race

-As a consequence of the final race positions, Vettel and Alonso were joint leaders in the World Drivers' Championship with 61 points each.
-Hamilton dropped from second to third with 53 points and Räikkönen's third-place finish promoted him from seventh to fourth with 49 points.
-Webber's failure to score points demoted him from third to fifth with 48 points.
-The World Constructors' Championship saw Red Bull maintained their lead with 109 points.
-McLaren were still second with 98 points and Lotus kept third with 84 points.
-Ferrari were fourth with 63 points with Mercedes and Williams both holding fifth place with 43 points each with 15 races remaining in the season.
+The final result meant Vettel and Alonso shared the World Drivers' Championship lead with 61 points each.
+Hamilton slipped from second to third with 53 points, while Räikkönen's third-place finish moved him from seventh to fourth with 49 points.
+Webber's inability to score points dropped him from third to fifth place with 48 points.
+Red Bull maintained their World Constructors' Championship lead with 109 points.
+McLaren and Lotus maintained second and third with 98 and 84 points, respectively.
+Ferrari were fourth with 63 points, while Mercedes and Williams were both fifth with 43 points with 15 races remaining in the season.

 Williams garage fire

 About 90 minutes after the race, the Williams garage caught fire.
 Pit crews from the Williams, Force India and Caterham teams were able to bring the blaze under control.
 Thirty-one people were injured, with seven transferred to local hospitals.
 All were later released.
-Early accounts surfaced suggesting that the fire was caused by fuel that exploded while being prepared for a routine post-race inspection.
-Photographs taken at the scene showed Senna's car as being the point of origin of the fire, which ignited when a fuel rig used to drain the car started leaking, while other reports suggested that a spark from the KERS unit initiated the blaze.
+Early reports suggested that the fire was caused by fuel that exploded while being prepared for a routine post-race inspection.
+Photographs taken at the scene showed Senna's car as the source of the fire, which started when a fuel rig used to drain the car began leaking, while other reports suggested that a spark from the KERS unit initiated the blaze.
 Senna's FW34 car was damaged as a result; Maldonado's car was not in the garage at the time.
 Teams were reported as lending replacement equipment to Williams for the Monaco Grand Prix, and the team modified its fuel handling safety procedures.
 Maldonado rescued his twelve-year-old cousin Manuel from the fire, as he had a broken foot.